cern-eos/eos/doc/using/archive.rst

    archive create /eos/dir/archive/test

 After issuing this command the EOS subtree is **immutable** and no updates are allowed either to the data or the metadata.
-Transferring the data to CASTOR is done using the **archive put** command:
+Transferring the data to tape (CTA) is done using the **archive put** command:

 .. code-block:: bash